CCYSA Youth Camp at CCSC

 Kevin Wolf has released another Youth Camp Video… he has recorded a great week of fun and learning and did an excellent job incorporating many of the camp participants and activities.
 The enthusiasm and excitement are captured well.
 Watch it: https://vimeo.com/105810456

-Today the list of CCSC volunteers is NOT short, experience shows it takes 3 adult volunteers for each youth camper.
+CCSC volunteers are the foundation of the camp, experience shows it takes 3 adult volunteers for each youth camper.
 It begins with CCSC family members who either enable, or participate.
 Many member spouses carry the ball at home and have volunteered at numerous tasks and times during the camp.
 Club members, spouse’s, and parents are among the list of volunteers who cook, haul supplies and help in ways too numerous to mention.
 Lunches are often delivered to the flight line so that flight training will not be interrupted.
 Club Members often come forward to mentor, to watch, to coach or just to tell tales of the past.
 Some folks offer their personal gliders for cross country training, assembly/ disassembly exercises.
 Volunteer CFIs have their hands full satisfying the inquiring minds, grading tests or more often, supporting a youth’s request for another training flight.
 Volunteer tow pilots stay busy with the numerous local flights and the occasional retrieve from a nearby airport.
 Both tow pilots and CFIs stay alert because the perfect tow position often isn’t maintained by these pilot wanna-be’s.

 Camp attendance is a great value; there are four costs: